"Green" Bamboo Flooring: What Matters Most?

 Eco-friendly bamboo options have gotten better, but the choice is still not simple.

 If you want the "greenest" bamboo flooring out there what do you look for?
 We have talked a lot about bamboo over the years, starting in 1997.
 The options have gotten better, but the choice is still not simple.
-GreenSpec lists what we think is the best bamboo flooring available today, and our section description explains our criteria, but lets break it down a bit.
+See BuildingGreen's product guide, Hardwood & Bamboo Flooring, but let's break it down a bit.

 Looking beyond "Rapidly Renewable" to FSC

 Bamboo was originally championed as an inherently green material because it is rapidly renewable, but EBN's feature article, Bamboo in Construction: Is the Grass Always Greener? made it clear that sustainability isn't just about how fast it grows.

 EBN dispelled the myth that bamboo flooring is taking food away from endangered Giant Pandas--pandas no longer live in the lowlands where bamboo is harvested for industrial use; but there are still a lot of variables to consider.
 Nearly all of the bamboo used in North America is grown in China, and there is great variability in bamboo growing and harvesting practices.
 BuildingGreen announced the first FSC certified bamboo in 2008, as a way to verify growing and harvest practices and GreenSpec now lists four companies with FSC certified bamboo.
 (FSC certified bamboo can contribute to the Certified Wood credit in LEED.
 We'll see what happens in LEED 2012).

 Low-emitting--by what definition?